 J. Matt Thomas

-J. Matt Thomas is an architect, artist and the founder of Studio Taos, an interdisciplinary design and research firm based in Taos, New Mexico.
-A graduate of Columbia University Architecture and Urban Design Program, Matt is determined to practice acts of urban design in the rural Southwest via The PASEO.
-Ever dedicated to a healthier, stronger and more creative community, Matt is also an organizer of Pecha Kucha Night Taos and Manages the art collection at the Harwood Museum of Art in Taos, New Mexico.
+Matt is the founder of Studio Taos, an interdisciplinary design and research firm.
+A graduate of Columbia University Architecture and Urban Design Program, Matt is determined to practice acts of urban design in the rural Southwest.
+Ever dedicated to a healthier, stronger and more creative community, Matt is also an organizer of Pecha Kucha Night Taos.
+He lives in Taos with his husband, dog, and 40 chickens.

 Board of Directors